-- Profit distribution plan (such as low payout ratios in proposals for appropriation of surplus) - Appointment and dismissal of directors (such as poor performance, the occurrence of scandals, etc., or no outside directors being elected)

-- Directors' remuneration, retirement benefits (such as poor performance or the occurrence of scandals, etc.) - Issuance of subscription rights to shares (recipients being outside corporate auditors, etc.) - Changes to the articles of incorporation (such as changes that may be significantly detrimental to the rights of shareholders) - Takeover defense measures (Poison Pills) - Business restructuring, etc. - (c) Publication of the results of the exercise of voting rights
+- Profit distribution plan (such as low payout ratios in proposals for appropriation of surplus) - Appointment and dismissal of directors (such as poor performance, the occurrence of scandals, etc., or no outside directors being elected) - Directors' remuneration, retirement benefits (such as poor performance or the occurrence of scandals, etc.) - Issuance of subscription rights to shares (recipients being outside corporate auditors, etc.) - Changes to the articles of incorporation (such as changes that may be significantly detrimental to the rights of shareholders) - Takeover defense measures (Poison Pills) - Business restructuring, etc. - (c) Criteria for judging proposals relating to the exercise of voting rights